-Who is the early care and education workforce?
+Who is the early childhood education and care workforce?

-The early care and education workforce includes a diverse field of professionals working to support young children's development.
+The early childhood education and care workforce includes a diverse field of professionals working to support young children's development.

-A qualified, valued, supported, and well-compensated workforce forms the foundation of high-quality early care and education.
+A qualified, valued, supported, and well-compensated workforce forms the foundation of high-quality early childhood education and care.

 The Early Childhood Workforce Development Project

-Formed in 2016 as one of the inaugural projects of the Governor's Cabinet on Children and Youth, the vision for the Early Childhood Workforce Development project is that all Illinois children have access to high-quality early care and education services delivered by a qualified, valued, and supported workforce.
+Formed in 2016 as one of the inaugural projects of the Governor's Cabinet on Children and Youth, the vision for the Early Childhood Workforce Development project is that all Illinois children have access to high-quality early childhood education and care services delivered by a qualified, valued, and supported workforce.

-Project membership includes representation from all state agencies involved in early care and education and external stakeholders including providers, higher education faculty, child care resource and referral agencies, and advocates.
+Project membership includes representation from all state agencies involved in early childhood education and care and external stakeholders including providers, higher education faculty, child care resource and referral agencies, and advocates.
 The project is led by GOECD.

 Download an overview of the Early Childhood Workforce Development project, including goals, strategies, accomplishments, and membership,